 Our Lady of the Lake University is rich in architectural elegance, with breathtaking neo-gothic buildings serving the educational and spiritual needs of the community.
 In 1895, construction began on the main campus of Our Lady of the Lake College.
 With its red roof and two distinctive spires, the beloved Main Building was the first structure erected.
 The façade of the Main Building has become well-known throughout the city.
 The extraordinary Main Building captures the history of the birth, growth, and maturity of the university.
 Main Building, the 1895 structure, was designed in Victorian Gothic by James Wahrenberger, as were St. Ann's Hall in 1907 and Moye Hall in 1920.
 The Gothic Conventual Chapel was designed by Leo M. J. Dielmann in 1923.
 It is renowned for its spires, Italian marble altars, and German stained glass windows.

-The Center is open Monday - Friday from 9 a. m. to 5 p. m. and is open to students to use as a study space during these hours.
+Elliott House is open Monday - Friday from 9 a. m. to 5 p. m. and is open to students to use as a study space during these hours.

-Use of Center
+Use of the House